 Or not.
 Participation in the program was limited to begin with, as you might expect with a plan based on the purchase of special bags, but even the efforts of the well-intended were sabotaged when haulers dropped off their loads at "transfer stations," essentially big garbage dumps, rather than taking them to sorting centers where the blue bags could more readily be rooted out.
 Once people learned that they'd been buying the damn bags (small, not cheap, and easily torn) and dutifully putting out their recycling only to have most of it wind up in a landfill, they felt suckered, and rightfully so.

 The Blue Bag Recycling Program was finally scrapped in 2008, which marked the start of curbside recycling in Chicago.
 Or rather, selected wards in Chicago.
-Citing costs, the city introduced its Blue Cart Residential Recycling Program gradually, leaving most neighborhoods without a program at all.
+Citing costs, the city introduced its Blue Cart Residential Recycling Program gradually, leaving most neighborhoods without any program.
 Budget constraints continued to hamper the rollout.
 In 2010—the year the city released its Climate Action Plan—irate city workers tipped reporters to the existence of hundred of blue carts sitting unused in a south-side warehouse, orphaned by lack of funds for trucks and employees.

 Despite all the problems, by 2013 the carts were placed citywide, serving 600,000 residences and multiunit buildings with four units or less.
 So there's that accomplishment, anyway.